What's a Cybil?

 I'm a publisher.
 What do I need to do?

-This year, we are providing publishers, authors, and publicists a separate window to submit books after the public nomination period ends.
+We provide publishers, authors, and publicists a separate window to submit books after the public nomination period ends.
 This gives you a chance to see what books have been nominated, and to submit any deserving books that fell through the cracks.
-You may submit up to 10% of your 2012 children’s/YA list.
+You may submit up to 10% of your 2013 children’s/YA list.
 We ask that you do not submit your own books during the public nomination period.

 I'm a self-published author.
 What do I do?